open-mmlab/mmengine/README.md

 Highlights:

 - Supports PyTorch 2.0!
-Compile models for accelerated training.
+Compile models for accelerated training
-- Add `EarlyStoppingHook` to stop training when the metric does not get better.
+- Add `EarlyStoppingHook` to stop training when the metric does not get better

 Read [Changelog](./docs/en/notes/changelog.md#v070-03152023) for more details.